 On Tuesday evening I chaired the August meeting of West Felton parish council.
 Below is the summary report I have sent to the parish magazine:

-With Marion Hesketh on holiday, David Walker chaired the meeting.
+With Marian Hesketh on holiday, David Walker chaired the meeting.

 With a high number of people away we discussed whether meetings in August were wise.
 The Clerk said that she could use her time better to manage the back office workload.
 Most councils don’t meet in August or September.
 We will look at this again at a future meeting including the need for a good scheme of delegation if this happens.
 The police weren’t able to attend so we received a report on crimes in the area.
 There were no other reports from Shropshire Council or any outside bodies or meetings.